HALLOWEEN SAFETY TIPS

 - Children should never enter into a residence or get into a vehicle without their parent’s permission.

-Pets are not to be forgotten on Halloween either.
-The Jackson/ Teton County Animal Shelter reminds everyone that animals don’t have any idea what Halloween is.
+Our pets are not to be forgotten on Halloween either.
+The Jackson/ Teton County Animal Shelter reminds everyone that animals don’t have any idea what Halloween is all about.
 How are they going to react when noisy, costumed children come running up to your door?
 The Shelter reminds you to play it safe:

 Take some basic precautions with your animals to make sure that everyone has a safe and pleasant holiday.
 If your animal should happen to 'go missing' on Halloween, remember to call the Animal Shelter on Monday to see if it was taken there for safekeeping.
 Your friends at the local animal shelter wish everyone, 2-legged or 4-legged, a safe and happy Halloween!